-In column 3 of Table 2, I model firms as having mean-reverting beliefs about future volatility.
+In table 2, column III, I model firms as having mean-reverting beliefs about future volatility.
 When endowed with these beliefs, firms believe that changes in volatility will not be persistent, and they will therefore not respond as strongly to such changes as they would with a random walk forecast.
-Thus, the column 3 estimate indicates a higher value of $\beta$ of 1.191 (s.e. = 0.188) because the value of 1.118 from column 2 will not yield sufficient sensitivity to volatility to match the data.
-The random walk and mean-reverting models yield nearly identical log likelihoods (-8,661.2 versus -8,661.3), so they cannot be distinguished by the data.
-In the presentation of the results from alternative specifications and robustness tests below, I will focus on the results from the random walk specification and simply footnote the number of simulated wells each month is not an integer, I multiply the number of wells by 10 and then round to the nearest integer before estimating (I also multiply the number of undrilled wells by 10)).
-The estimated coefficients on the oil price, volatility, and drilling cost are 1.034, 0.966, and 0.949.
-Each of these numbers is well within the 95 percent confidence interval of the estimates obtained from the actual data as presented in column 2 of Table 1.
+Thus, the column III estimate indicates a higher value of β of 1.191 (s.e. = 0.188) because the value of 1.118 from column II will not yield sufficient sensitivity to volatility to match the data.38 The random walk and mean-reverting models yield nearly identical log likelihoods (-8661.2 versus -8661.3), so they cannot be distinguished by the data.
+In the presentation of the results from alternative specifications and robustness tests below, I will focus on the results from the random walk specification and simply footnote the mean reverting results, which are consistently qualitatively similar to those from the random walk specifications.